Dragodui/olx-telegram-bot/README.md

 * Make sure the OLX URL is valid and points to a listing page.
 * Telegram commands must be sent from the chat specified by `CHAT_ID`.

----

-Let me know if you'd like a Polish version or additional usage instructions.